alethiagospeltruth/study/genesis_3.md

 **The focus of Mankind shifted from God, to ourselves**
 * It implies that there was no selfishness.
 They didn't even notice that they were naked.
-* We are ashamed of our nakedness, unlike any other creature
 * The first instance of selfishness
 * All sin ultimately comes from selfishness
 * We live in a world centered around selfishness

-Todo: fill in here from YouTube video
+    * School > College > Career > Money > Car > etc...
+* We are ashamed of our nakedness, unlike any other creature

 **Covering our sins is foolishness**:
 * Fig leaves are course and prickly.
 Any time we try to hide our sin from God it is foolishness.

 >8 Then the man and his wife heard the sound of the Lord God as he was walking in the garden in the cool of the day, and they hid from the Lord God among the trees of the garden.

-This appears to have been a common occurrence.
-Many scholars believe that God walked with them in a humanoid form.
+* This appears to have been a common occurrence.
+* Many scholars believe that God walked with them in a humanoid form.
 After all, we are made in `His Image`

-Before the Fall, mankind experienced God with **true intimacy**.
-I physically hear him.
-I believe they could see Him, walk with Him, and talk with him.
+* Before the Fall, mankind experienced God with **true intimacy**.
+    * They could physically hear him.
+    * I believe they could see Him, walk with Him, and talk with him.

-`friend analogy`
+* What affect would this have on mankinds relationship with him? `friend analogy`

 >9 But the Lord God called to the man, “Where are you?”
 10 He answered, “I heard you in the garden, and I was afraid because I was naked; so I hid.”